(Download PDF) [m][s]

 - Participate in shared print collaborative efforts around collection management and analysis, pilot project opportunities, and assessment.

 - Make shared print program data available to other shared print programs.
-(See Discovery and Disclosure in Local Systems for more details).
+(See Discovery and Disclosure of Shared Print Items for more details).

 - Be aware of and work with both national (U.S.) and international shared print programs in order to ensure program alignment around areas like resource sharing, digitization efforts, technology, etc. Maintain familiarity with the Partnership’s Best Practices and other guidelines promoted by shared print programs and other shared print collaborations.